srysis/my_web_page_react/README.md

 ## What it was written in?

-It was written using primarily React.js framework with installed SASS module.
-This framework allows to use an upgraded JavaScript - JSX.
+It was written using React.js framework with installed SASS and React-Router modules.

 ## How to see the results?